 VOM provides encouragement, support and training for former prisoners as they rebuild their lives.
 We also provide discipleship and leadership training for current and future Christian leaders.
 VOM is actively involved in distributing God’s Word to believers inside Iran.
 Give to VOM’s Global Ministry

-- Pray for the boldness and wisdom of church leaders inside and outside the country.
+- Pray for the training and equipping of house church leaders in Iran.

 - Pray for those smuggling print and digital Scriptures to believers in Iran.

 - Pray for Christian prisoners who were released from jail last year at the outset of the pandemic.

 - Pray that the children of Christian families will stand strong while attending Muslim schools.

 - Pray for Muslims who are leaving Islam and accepting Christ.